home-assistant/home-assistant.io/source/_integrations/fronius.markdown

-To find out the device ID of the meter visit the URL: http://your_datamanager_card_ip/solar_api/v1/GetMeterRealtimeData.cgi?Scope=System In the returned json, under the key Body > Data you should see your meters listed with IDs starting from 0.
+To find out the device ID of the meter visit the URL: http://your_datamanager_card_ip/solar_api/v1/GetMeterRealtimeData.cgi?Scope=System In the returned JSON, under the key Body > Data you should see your meters listed with IDs starting from 0.

 To find out which API version your system runs, visit the URL: http://your_datamanager_card_ip/solar_api/GetAPIVersion.cgi